centreon/centreon-plugins/doc/en/developer/guide.md

 use strict;
 use warnings;
 ```
-Centreon librarie :
+Centreon library :

 ```perl
 use base qw(**centreon_library**);
 ```
-There are five kinds of centreon libraries here :
+There are five kinds of centreon libraries access here :
 * centreon::plugins::script_simple : Previously the general use case if no custom is needed, more explainations [here](#custom_mode_tuto) in this section.
 * centreon::plugins::script_custom : Need custom directory - More explainations [here](#custom_mode_tuto) in this section.
 * centreon::plugins::script_snmp : If SNMP protocol is needed for this plugin